chiefGui/strive-blog/src/pages/2018-06-20-the-aurora-update-is-here/index.md

 #### Bugfixes

-- Fixed a bug where Dorado Tooth wasn't able to be crafted in a amount > 1.
+- Fixed a bug where Dorado Tooth wasn't able to be crafted in an amount > 1.
 - Fixed some buttons with wrong colors.

 ## What are your thoughts?